pulumi/pulumi/docs/metadata.md

     base: some/other/stack

-From there, I can use all of the other metadata in this section, however we will have inherieted anything in the base.
+From there, I can specify additional metadata, however we will have inherited everything from the base.

 TODO(joe): what about mixins?

 TODO(joe): get more specific about what can be overridden.
 Furthermore, what about "deletes"?

+In addition to subclassing, a Stack may be marked abstract, indicating that it cannot be instantiated:

+    abstract: true

+A non-abstract Stack must in fact have a non-zero number of Services, whereas an abstract one can omit Services entirely; this can be used, for example, to predefine certain non-Service metadata for subclassing Stacks.

 ## APIs